make a simple may day basket with this simple how to

 Whenever I do these challenges where I’m imitating the look, I first take a look at the elements in the picture and then decide how I’m going to make it my own.
 Here’s what I noticed from this pic:

 Tracy had done this arrangement for St. Patrick’s day, hence the green and white color scheme.
 I’m turning my version into a May Day Basket for the 1st of May, so I want it to be in springy colors.
 And here in Minnesota…we’re sick of looking at white stuff;) I decided my version would be pink; the color of springtime apple blossoms!
 Let’s get this project started!

 May Day Basket How-To

 To make a smaller, more temporary version of Tracy’s wall pocket, I used a piece of cardboard for the back and a 12″x 12″ piece of decorative paper.
 A thicker, cardstock-type paper will work best.
 My paper was like burlap adhered to paper, so it felt hearty.

 I used a hot glue gun to adhere the basket together.
 You can also decide what type of flowers you want to use.
 I used a combo of fake and real, so I used styrofoam, along with floral tubes.
 I also used some wood skewers.
 You could also use oasis floral foam in a ziplock bag if you wanted to use fresh flowers from your garden.
 (We’re weeks away from that option).

-Instead of posting all the how-to-make-the-basket pics here, I made a how-to tutorial you can download and print in my FREE Insider’s Resource Library.
-To access it and a ton more helpful and decorative printables, simply sign up to become a Lora B Insider, and I’ll send you the password.
+For a printable version of this project, I made a how-to tutorial you can download and print, available in my FREE Insider’s Resource Library.
+To access it and a ton more helpful and decorative printables, simply sign up to become an Insider, and I’ll send you the password today!
 You’ll also keep the creative ideas flowing with my weekly email!

 If you’re an Insider already, check your Friday email if you forgot the password;)